rbhat35/log-reducer/README.md

 1536767036.262.25345,27430:"/home/jallen309/log-compression-project/examples/readloop",read,0xc206d4,"256.txt"
 ```

+Note: on some larger logs, you may see many errors on certain types of systems.
+This is a result of starting the audit system after files have been opened by the processes that are accessing them.

+Optional Step: For small graphs and debugging, it may be helpful to visualize the unreduced and reduced graph.

-The final step is to insert the data into Neo4j.
-To do this run the following
+To insert the data into Neo4j, run the following command:
-command:

 ```shell
 $ sudo ./neo4j-load-csv.sh .